Trump's not-so-quick fix to undo Obamacare

 Signing up providers such as doctors and hospitals could be challenging, especially across state lines, said Dave Dillon, a fellow and actuary at the Society of Actuaries.
 Doctors and hospitals charge higher prices when they are uncertain about how many patients they might have, even when they are dealing with known entities like the large health insurers.

-In addition, Americans next month are due to start buying their plans for next year during open enrolment, whether that is through an employer or on their own.
+In addition, Americans next month are due to start buying their plans for next year during open enrollment, whether that is through an employer or on their own.

 That means 2018 would be off the table for the executive order’s provisions.